melaniezheng/ML_Project/readme.md

 - /EDA - data processing, imputation and feature engineering

 - /Model - for modeling with ridge, lasso, elastic net, gradient boosting, catBoost, XGBoost, LightGBM, and stacked regressor models.
 Model visualization is also included in this folder.
+    Final Models.zip contains models that we tried and fine tuning parameters.

 - /Data - contains raw and processed data for this project.